raj347/SimpleAutoComplPop/README.md

 Use the golang example before, I'll change the `\<C-x>\<C-o>` into `\<Plug>(sacp_cache_fuzzy_omnicomplete)`.
-This key is based on user's default oomnifunc, it catches the first list return by omnifunc, then provide fuzzy completion feature.
+This key is based on user's default omnifunc, it catches the first list return by omnifunc, then provide fuzzy completion feature.

 ```